 - Have quotas of projects to complete each day and often feel rushed.
 Therefore: users will take the approach that is fastest, pen and paper may win out if the app is cumbersome and slow.

 - Will be using the app on their personal phones.
 Therefore: will be unhappy about a work-related app that makes heavy use of the data on their limited plans (ex. uploading or downloading photos, heavy use of GPS).

 - Are often in remote areas with sketchy Internet access.
 Therefore: will need the app to work offline.

 Armed with this information your software design team is empathetic to the needs of your field team and empowered to do well by them.
 This will create ‘feature requirements’ you probably hadn’t considered from the board room.
 Such as:

 - Five of the data entry fields you initially required will be removed and auto-filled instead.

 - The app design will be tested outside before it’s implemented

 - Enable offline access so the app works even without Internet connectivity.

 - You may even decide to provide tablets to your field team, or one to each truck, so they can avoid using their own phones and data plans.
 Plus, the larger screen on a tablet will be easier to work with while mobile.
 Developing for a single platform (iOS or Android) will cut your development and maintenance costs practically in half.

-Here at Big Fish we start every project with a discovery phase that includes the types of activities I mentioned above.
+Here at Big Fish we start every project with a Discovery and Design phase that includes the types of activities I mentioned above.
 We want this project to be a success just as much as you do and we have your back on making that happen!